Time Pressure in Software Engineering: A Systematic Review: Empirical results

-~\citet{Staudenmayer2002} found that temporal shifts can be used as a coordinating mechanism.
-Temporal shifts are a collection of events that change the usual routine of work to allow the people to experience time in a different way (e.g., tasks are done in a different order than usual).
+Based on an experiment \citet{park2008overcoming} reported that individuals under time pressure were more willing to report bad news, as well as more likely to perceive themselves having personal responsibility to do so, which were in line with previous studies on the subject \citet{waller2001effect}.
+However, less communication between developers and tester have been reported under time pressure ~\cite{shah2014global}. ~\cite{karhu2009investigating} found a negative relationship between knowledge transfer and schedule pressure, meaning those projects under study which reported knowledge transfer had less success staying in schedule and vice versa.

+According to \citet{Staudenmayer2002} temporal shifts can be used as coordination mechanisms enabling organizational change.
 Temporal shifts consist of variations in five dimensions of how people experience time: a sense of time pressure, sense of ability to allocate time to different activities, perceived tension among competing task demands, the time horizon considered, and sense of found time.
-Usually, employees and groups are busy with their work and do not have time to collaborate and implement organizational changes collectively.
-The temporal shifts allowed the groups to undertake organizational change activities in a coordinated way.
-Buffer periods introduced during the software project allowed individuals and groups' to stop their regular work and synchronize to review and reassess the project status together.
-The buffer periods also provided opportunities to different members of the project to share information with others about their own efforts.
-The temporal shifts brought new ways of interaction, synchronized understanding of groups processes and issues, and created opportunities for diverse members to share information.
-All these coordinating activities subsequently enabled the teams to make organizational changes.

-An empirical study was conducted to investigate the association between schedule pressure and knowledge transfer between testing and other previous phases of software development in~\cite{karhu2009investigating}.
-A questionnaire study was performed in which five different organizations participated.
-Two types of negative relationships between schedule pressure and knowledge transfer were found.
-1) When there was less knowledge transfer between testing and previous phases, there was more success staying on schedule and less schedule pressure.
-2) Conversely, when there was more knowledge transfer, there was less success staying on schedule.
-The qualitative findings explained that knowledge transfer was influenced by the size and complexity of the software, knowledge management issues, and customer involvement.
+An introduction of buffer time during a project allowed for better review and reassessment of the project and subsequently for more organizational change.